inugroho/crashtestdummy/README.md

 # crashtestdummy
-Simple data generator in java
+Simple data generator library in java.
+Currently for Indonesia